 Here's what tax pros are looking for in Donald Trump's returns

-Donald Trump's tax returns, long the subject of speculation and a bitter legal fight, are set to be made public.
+Donald Trump's tax returns, long the subject of speculation as well as a three-year legal fight, are now in the public eye for anyone to review.
 After last week releasing a summary of the IRS' efforts to audit the former president, along with some details of his income in recent years, the House Ways and Means Committee early Friday released redacted versions of six years' worth of his returns.

-Whether Americans will learn much from the returns is another question.
-Trump's finances are known to be complex, with the IRS itself complaining about the difficulty of examining every entity from which he may have drawn income.
+Whether Americans will learn much from the reams of information released today is another matter.
+As with many ultra-wealthy individuals, Trump's finances are dauntingly complex — indeed, the IRS itself has previously remarked on the difficulty of examining every entity from which he has drawn income over the years.

-Here are the areas tax professionals said they plan to focus on.
+Here are some of the areas tax professionals said they're focusing on.

 What do the returns actually show about his finances?